aridoza/foundational-java/java-basics/functions-scope-lesson/README.md

 }
 ```

-Let's add a method that gets user input and responds.
+Let's add a method that gets user input and responds:

 ```java
 public static void askAQuestion() {